(507) 732-7338

 16 weeks: Third Distemper booster and Rabies

-Rabies first vaccine is good for 1 year.
+Distemper vaccine is boostered yearly.
+The first rabies vaccine is good for 1 year.
 The second and subsequent rabies vaccines are good for 3 years.

-There are two additional annual vaccines to consider; lyme and bordetella.
+There are two additional annual vaccines to consider: Lyme and Bordetella.

 Kittens: 6 weeks to a year